Houston-Volunteer-Lawyers/docassemble-LSLettersEmails/README.md

 The letterhead template files are saved in the `templates` folder with one for the client and one for the volunteer attorney.
 The letter to the volunteer could be tweaked to not include all of the details of the client.

 The actual text of the letters is contained as `template` blocks in the `LSLetters-text.yml` file included in this package.
 The name of the template should be included as a choice in the first block in that document -- `clientmessage.text`.
-Then below that you can add the new template for that letter.
 Letters should start with the `to line` and end with the `from line`.
 There are custom variables for these fields -- `clientmessage.toline` and `clientmessage.fromline` that are based on who the sender/receipient are, their gender, their language, and salutation.
+Plan on overwriting the `clientmessage.text` and the appropriate templates with your organizations content in the YML file that includes this package.

+A user of this package should create a YML file that has the new `clientmessage.text` choice field with all of their sample letter texts in the same file.
+That will override the YML file in the package.

+You will also need to use your own letterhead.
+Letterhead should be saved as `letterhead-pbadvocate.docx` and `letterhead-client.docx`.
+This should override the HVL versions that are installed as a default into the package.

 It is presumed that the language included is English for anyone other than the client.
 For non-english letters, please see the example.
-Internal docassemble translation tools are not use to keep the interview language itself as English.
+Internal docassemble translation tools are not use to keep the interview itself in English.